28 K-sound Prefixes

 28.4 con-

 The prefix con- is defined in the Plover dictionary as KAUPB, with the KOPB stroke reserved for the word con.
 Strictly speaking, all words should use the KAUPB stroke if they are to begin with the con- prefix.
-But the Plover dictionary contains many more outlines using KOPB for con-.
+But the Plover dictionary contains many more outlines using KOPB for con-, partially due to KOPB outlines being a misstroke.
 Compare for example the word concrete that has both valid outlines.

 KAUPB KRAOET